-We are familiar with the federal and Florida regulations specific to construction accident claims in Miami and can help you recover damages for losses incurred due to injury on the job.
-There are a number of intricate liability issues that pertain to construction accident lawsuits, so it’s important to contact an attorney in Florida who has experience in handling third-party injury claims.
+We are familiar with the federal and Florida regulations specific to construction accident claims in Miami and our Miami construction accident lawyer help you recover damages for losses incurred due to injury on the job.
+There are a number of intricate liability issues that pertain to construction accident lawsuits, so it’s important to contact a construction accident attorney in Miami who has experience in handling third-party injury claims.

-At Wolf & Pravato, our lawyers have handled construction accident and personal injury lawsuits in Miami for more than two decades and have the resources needed to help you recover compensation for your injuries.
+At the law offices of Wolf & Pravato, Our Miami construction accident lawyers have handled construction accident and personal injury lawyer in Miami for more than two decades and have the resources needed to help you recover compensation for your injuries.

 In Miami, if an employer carries workers’ compensation insurance, they are usually given exemption from personal injury lawsuits unless the injury is considered to be intentional or the actions of the employer or conditions at the worksite were glaringly unsafe.
 A more common scenario is to file claims against a third party or a combination of third parties, including: